micha-b/hatch-vcs-ignore-bug/README.md

 Builds are run with `python -m build .`.

 Either I am using the feature wrong or there is a bug with this functionality.

+## Workaround / Different usage

+If the `ignore-vcs` attribute is used differently, as mentioned by [z0gSh1u](https://github.com/z0gSh1u) [here](https://github.com/pypa/hatch/issues/1649#issuecomment-2337253132) the flag actually works as desired.

+But in my opinion this still leaves room for improvement on either the documentation (which gives an example with the flag at `[tool.hatch.build.targets.sdist]`) or a more robust implementation that handles this case better.